The Stamina DT Pro Rower is said to be Stamina’s most sophisticated rower to date!

 - Other great options in this price range

-When searching for consumer reviews you will find that there aren’t many available for the Stamina DT Pro Rower.
+When searching for consumer reviews, you will find there aren’t many available for the Stamina DT Pro Rower.
 Of the reviews I found, most people felt it was a good overall rower but there were better options available.

 Reviews on Amazon were only from people who had isolated problems, such as broken pieces, so these low reviews must be analyzed carefully.